-Wooden garden furniture is the perfect way to complete your garden or patio space.
+Commercial wooden furniture is the perfect way to complete your domestic garden or patio space.
 There is an excellent range to fit outdoor spaces of all sizes, with choices for various needs and uses.
 However, wooden garden furniture is often delivered unassembled or partly assembled to enable an efficient and timely delivery service.

 With your wooden garden furniture delivered in pieces, assembly is down to you.
 You might be proficient in DIY, but more likely than not, you are a complete novice, with a toolbox containing a screwdriver, spanners, and a hammer, that rarely see the light of day.

 If this is the case for you, then you might be fearful of even the idea of receiving self-assembly garden furniture.
 However, there is little to be afraid of, and whether you are young or old, male or female, you can get the job with relative ease.